Book review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method

-Top of my list has got to be Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method by Don A. Dillman, Jolene D. Smyth and Leah Melani Christian (Wiley, 2008).
+The most recent edition is Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method by Don A. Dillman, Jolene D. Smyth and Leah Melani Christian (Wiley, 2014).

-A book with practical insights backed by research
+This book has practical insights backed by research

 Why do I like it so much?
 Well, it certainly isn’t a visual feast.
 The cover isn’t all that inspiring, and the design features solid blocks of text.